binkley/wrong-place-wrong-time/homebrewery.md

 > The guards behave reverently.
 >
 > She sees the black rock and says: <br>
-> “It is Ahghairon’s stone.
+> "It is Ahghairon’s stone.
 > Yes, just a rock &mdash; but our rock.
 > We must not forget our origins.

 You: (hand over papers found on the bodies) <br>
-Laeral: (takes the papers, scans them) <br>
+Laeral: (takes the papers, scans them) I recognize this work. <br>
 Laeral: Hmmm.
 This first one ... clear enough.
 Good you found this. <br>
 Laeral: (pauses) This second sheet is blank. (frowns) <br>
 Laeral: (rubs the band of a silver ring on her finger — a faint shimmer crawls over the parchment) <br>
-DM note: Legend Lore from Ring of Spell Storing; Laeral has been looking for this evidence for some time <br>
+DM note: Ring of Spell Storing – contains Legend Lore <br>
 Laeral: (after a moment, quietly) I see, disguised, and freshly done so. <br>
 DM note: *[Improved Disguise Self](https://www.dndbeyond.com/spells/2881127-improved-disguise-self)*